Vocal Cord Dysfunction (VCD)

 Tests

-Our team will take a detailed history of your breathing symptoms to note the patterns that suggest VCD and identify any triggers for these episodes.
+Our team will take a detailed history of your breathing symptoms to note the patterns that suggest ILO and identify any triggers for these episodes.
 Your laryngologist -- an ear, nose, and throat (ENT) doctor with advanced training in voice and throat disorders -- will also evaluate whether any medical conditions, surgeries, or recent illnesses could have caused changes in your voice or breathing.
 We will perform a head and neck examination and a visual examination of your voice box.

 Videolaryngostroboscopy